Close icon

 Prof. John Lydon (St. Mary’ University) The Perennial Impct of Salesian Accompaniment in a Context of Detraditionalisation.

 Alex McKillican was the first awardee of a G.R.A.C.E Project PhD scholarship, appointed in September 2020.
-He is examining the Christian elements in the pedagogy of Paulo Freire in dialogue with the Christian existentialism found in the work of John Macquarrie.
-This research is a previously unexplored topic in Irish adult education and Catholic education, and is under the joint supervision of Dr Tom Finegan (MIC) and Dr Jones Irwin (DCU). .
+His research examines Paulo Freire’s concept of conscientization through the lens of Christian existentialist thought.
+This reveals a concealed grammar of conscientization previously unexamined in Freirean academe.
+This research, therefore, is a previously unexplored topic in Irish adult education and Catholic education, and is under the joint supervision of Dr Tom Finegan (MIC) and Dr Jones Irwin (DCU).

 Claire Considine is one of two All Hallows Trust PhD scholarship recipients.
 She is investigating “Spiritual Well-being: Its nature and place in Irish Post Primary Schools.
 Educator’s views on Spirituality and Spiritual Well-being in Education” with Dr Dan O’Connell as her supervisor.